knarbmakes/ifworldscollide/README.md

 Whenever rules are unclear, use your common sense and personal preference and move on!
 If any rules conflicts directly with another, apply the more specifically worded rule as a priority.

+# Units and Base Sizes

+Each individual model is refered to as a Unit.
+Different Units may have different base sizes, and will be specified in their stat sheet.
+Valid base sizes range from 1d to 5d, or anywhere in between.
+Some units may have different shaped bases, or no bases at all.
+When measuring distances, use the center of the model as a reference point.

 ## Playing the Game

 Before you start playing decide on a point limit with your opponent and build rosters that are equivalent in value.
 Recommended you start with a 150 point limit for your first game, scale up from there.